LinkedIn Jobs workflow, cleaned up

 Common knobs:

-• VIEWED_KEYWORDS: Add more languages/phrases
+• VIEWED_KEYWORDS: Add more viewed-language phrases

 • JOB_CARD_SELECTORS: Card selection scope